 Slate School's faculty are talented, passionate educators who foster each child's unique curiosity and creativity in a nurturing, academically-rigorous learning community.

-Julie Mountcastle is Head Teacher and Director of Creative Arts at Slate School, where she developed and leads the school’s curiosity-driven curriculum that is both developmentally-appropriate and academically rigorous.
+Julie Mountcastle is Head of School and Grade K/1 Teacher at Slate School, where she developed and leads the school’s curiosity-driven curriculum that is both developmentally-appropriate and academically rigorous.
 Each child at Slate School embarks on guided discoveries which are designed intentionally and lovingly to excite and motivate the children, and to cultivate each child's innate love for learning.
 A passionate advocate for child-centered education, Julie designs the classroom experience to nurture every child to be inquisitive and to delve deep into all that there is to learn about the world.
 Julie believes that trusting the natural curiosity of the child to drive learning leads to the most joyful and meaningful discoveries for the student, the teacher and, ultimately, our beautiful world.

 Julie has been an educator since 2001, first in New Jersey, and thereafter as a senior member of the mixed-age, project-based Integrated Day Program at Ridge Road School in North Haven, Connecticut.
 She began leading Slate School’s design and development in 2017.
 Throughout the course of a nearly 20-year career as an educator, Julie has taught at every elementary grade level.
 Before becoming a teacher, Julie was a professional actress and appeared in plays and musicals on Broadway, on London's West End, and in regional theatre across the country.
 She has also produced and directed many original theatre works with student performers ranging from elementary school to high school.